travis-ci/apt-package-safelist/README.md

 The approval process is mostly about ensuring the `.deb` installation hooks don't do anything malicious or goofy that would open up a container to potential attack from a neighbor.
 The primary concern is protecting Travis CI customers and their property :metal:.
-The steps go like this (for ubuntu precise):
+The steps go like this (for ubuntu precise), much of which is also available as the `travis-download-deb-sources` executable within the vagrant box:

 0. Bring up the vagrant box: `vagrant up precise`
 0. SSH into the vagrant box: `vagrant ssh precise`
+0. Switch to the ubuntu user, as the uid is the same as the travis user within the container: `sudo su - ubuntu`
 0. Start the Travis Ruby container: `docker run -v /var/tmp:/var/tmp -d travis:ruby`
 0. Get the container's IP address: `docker inspect <container-id>`
 0. SSH into the container: `ssh travis@<container-ip>` (password=`travis`)